about MHOS

 Plan ahead

-Take a chance on an artist you don’t know, especially those in the eastern part of the region.
-You never know what you will find!
+Be adventurous—visit an artist you’ve never heard of, especially those located in the eastern parts of the region.
+You might be surprised by what you find!

 Respect